kilograham/jpsx/README.md

 ## History

-I (Graham) wrote it back in 2003 basically just because it was exactly the sort of thing people were saying Java was too slow for.
+I wrote it back in 2003 basically just because it was exactly the sort of thing people were saying Java was too slow for.
 I had written a C/C++ emu in the late 1990s that I never made publicly available (though some of the code found a home), so I had already done a bunch of the reverse engineering work.

 I have actually done very little to it over time, other than periodically trying it on new JVMs (it should work on anything JDK1.4+, though JDK5 is now probably a sensible minimum).